 Savvy project managers know that overseeing a project doesn't come cheap.
 There are many resources involved,

 and the two most precious are time and money.
-The very nature of project management makes it challenging for
+The very nature makes it challenging for

 project managers to keep things affordable.
 Whether it is compensating team members, purchasing needed software

 and tools, or handling scope and spec changes, the cost can begin to add up.
 The battle to stay in budget and

 efficiently manage expenses is one that project managers will always have to fight.
 If you are finding yourself

 in this position, know that you are not alone.
 Take a look at these stats regarding project management budget